enbnt/enbnt.github.io/content/posts/tracing-and-testing.md

 critical parts of your application and make them stand out from other standard annotations.

+The caveats here are that you don't have a fully distributed trace, but you have a way to verify how an isolated node's trace data might render in your tool of choice.

 ## Why?

 Now for the backstory on why being able to verify trace data locally was paramount.
-Finatra is an opinionated framework for building Finagle clients and servers.
+Finatra is an opinionated framework for building [Finagle](https://github.com/twitter/finagle) clients and servers.
 Finagle exposes a lot of neat utilities, like automatic Tracing integration.
-Finagle gives you things like automatic annotations for things that hit the process boundary for an RPC (i.e. request latency, request path, request method) and makes that Trace context available to people building their applications and business logic &mdash; just like we did in this example.
+Finagle will give you out of the box annotations for things that hit the process boundary for an RPC for each protocol for both clients and servers (i.e. request latency, request path, request method, status code, cpu time).
+Finagle makes the Trace context available to people building their applications and business logic so that application specific annotations can be ammended to the trace span &mdash; just like we did in this example.

 ***BUT,*** the mechanism that Finagle uses to propagate that Trace information to users can be lost.
 Finagle automatically handles this, as long as you stay within the confines of the framework and do things in a Finagle-y way (Finagle Clients, Finagle Servers, Finagle Threads, Twitter Futures, etc).
-If you try to integrate a Finagle thing with a non-Finagle thing &mdash; say a Java CompletableFuture &mdash; then the link can be broken.
+If you try to integrate a Finagle thing with a non-Finagle thing &mdash; say a Java CompletableFuture that is launched from a dedicated ThreadPool that Finagle doesn't know about (I'm looking at you, ForkJoinPool) &mdash; then the link can be broken.
 Your code will still compile and still run, but the magic glue isn't present and your annotation is lost.

 ***OH,*** did I forget to mention that when creating these tools, we ***ALSO*** found bugs in how Finagle itself was generating Local Span data?
 Trace information was getting clobbered